Bhavin-Pathak/bmiwise/README.md

 # BMIWise

-A modern, responsive Body Mass Index (BMI) calculator built with React and styled with TailwindCSS.
+**BMIWise** a modern, responsive Body Mass Index (BMI) calculator built with React and styled with TailwindCSS.
 This application helps users calculate their BMI and understand their health status with an intuitive, clean interface.

 ![BMI Calculator Preview](preview/image.png)